pcafrica/advanced_programming_2025-2026/lectures/09/09-c++_optimization_debugging_testing.md

 # The *Three versions* principle - Joe Armstrong

 > **Every non-trivial program needs to be written three times.**
-> First make it work, then make it beautiful, then if you really, really have to, make it fast
+> First make it work, then make it beautiful, then if you really, really have to, make it fast.

 1. **Make it work**
    - Focus on correctness and understanding the problem, no optimization